axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/permissions/index.rst

 --------------------------

 - _`ExpressCreateWorkflow`
-    - Permission to create Express workflow
+    - Permission to create Express workflows

-    - Granted to :guilabel:`Everybody` role by default
+    - Granted to role Everybody by default